tanyuqian/aspect-based-summarization/README.md

 *code coming soon...*

-Statistics: the size of constructed dataset depends on the number of aspects we picked from each (document, summary) pairs.
+Statistics: the size of constructed dataset depends on the number of aspects we picked from each (document, summary) pair.
-For example, the size of CNN/DM training set is 300K, if we pick 4 aspects from each example, then the size of constructed dataset will be 1200K.
+For example, the size of CNN/DM training set is 300K, if we pick 4 aspects on each example, then the size of constructed dataset will be 1200K.

 [example.json](example.json) is a tiny demo set of constructed training examples with our weakly supervised approach. full version coming soon..